PhD Handbook

 Committee Members

 Note: There are support groups, courses, and writing skills resources available for students working on dissertations.
 See the KU Writing Center and KU Graduate Studies student resources websites for information.
-Contact KU Counseling and Psychological Services at Watkins Health Center for stress counseling.

-Dissertation Proposal Defense (Oral Comprehensive Examination)
+Dissertation Proposal Defense (Comprehensive Oral Examination)

 When the proposal is acceptable to the Chair and the methodologist, all committee members should be given at least two weeks to review it prior to the oral defense.
 The student and Chair will set a date, time and place for the committee to meet.
 Students must notify, via email, the PhD Program Office of these arrangements and committee members’ names, at least four weeks in advance of the defense.